PleatherStarfish/react-boilerplate-lite/README.md

 ## Quick start

-1. Clone this repo using `git clone https://github.com/flexdinesh/react-redux-boilerplate.git`
+1. Clone this repo using `git clone https://github.com/ljmerza/react-boilerplate-lite.git`
-2. Move to the appropriate directory: `cd react-redux-boilerplate`.<br />
+2. Move to the appropriate directory: `cd react-boilerplate-lite`.<br />
 3. Run `yarn` or `npm install` to install dependencies.<br />
 4. Run `npm start` to see the example app at `http://localhost:3000`.